Design can be powerful.

 Lead by Wolff-Olins, this rebrand concentrated on Uber’s worldwide presence by focusing on a simple, universal wordmark logo.
 It uses a friendly, rounded typeface explicitly created for the company.

 The logo was accompanied by a host of support materials that were also well-executed and internationally-focused.

 Uber’s new logo incorporates a sense of mobility, accessibility, and friendliness not found in previous iterations.

 The clear intention was to create visual and psychological distance between the brand and its soured history.

 Compared to the company’s previous branding attempt, the new logo is clean, clear, and unpretentious.

 It may have been one of the simplest redesigns of recent memory, but with this, Uber cleaned up its image as it cleaned up its brand.

 If your business is struggling to overcome a negative reputation, take a cue from Uber.
-A rebrand and a professionally designed logo is a powerful demonstration that your business is committed to a fresh start, and can drive your brand back to success.
+A rebrand and a professionally designed logo are powerful demonstrations that your business is committed to a fresh start and can drive your brand back to success.

 Whether you’re creating a new brand identity or rebranding an existing one, be sure you’re up to date on modern logo design trends.

 What is a rather staid business like DuPont doing in a best-of branding roundup?